MaksymDD/Automations/README.md

 - **Python:** Primarily used to execute VBA code within Excel and generate new email messages via Outlook.
 - **VBA:** Responsible for tasks such as copying data from CSV files, iterating through duplicated accounts, and subsequently saving the new files in specified directories.

-#Please note, for this project both VBA and Python script automaticly using the latest avilible file in our folders.#
+*Please note, for this project, both VBA and Python script automaticly using the latest avilible file in our folders*

 # Workflow